About

 Featured Talks

 Take an introspective dive into how our personal priorities and goals influence the type of employer we’re best suited to work for.
-Seminal work as well as new research into the meaning of work will be considered.
+Seminal research as well as new studies on the meaning of work will be considered.